-After disbanding its P3 Secretariat in 2009, the province of Saskatchewan reinvigorated its PPP program with the establishment of SaskBuilds Corporation, a Treasury Board Crown Corporation, in October 2012.
+After disbanding its P3 Secretariat in 2009, the province of Saskatchewan reinvigorated its PPP program with the establishment of SaskBuilds

+Corporation, a Treasury Board Crown Corporation, in October 2012.
 SaskBuilds' first project, a longterm care facility, reached financial close in 2014.
 SaskBuilds has now closed two major projects: the Regina Bypass project and the two joint-use schools projects (consisting cumulatively of 18 elementary schools), and the Saskatchewan Hospital North Battleford project is currently under construction.
 Saskatoon and Regina, the two largest municipalities in the province, have also completed other projects, including a civic operations centre, a stadium and a wastewater treatment plant.

-COVID-19 has had an impact on the administration and drafting of P3 agreements.
-Contractors have been claiming delays due to COVID-19 and have framed these claims as either force majeure events or as changes in law.
+COVID-19 still has an impact on the administration and drafting of P3 agreements and all forms of construction contracts.
 Government sponsors have been responding to market concerns about COVID-19 and have altered their template P3 agreements to better address and more fairly allocate the risks associated with COVID-19.
-It is expected that the dialogue between government sponsors and market participants related to COVID-19, and pandemics in general, will continue throughout 2021.

-Apart from the innovative PPP approach to contracting, government authorities have begun to investigate and use other innovative approaches to project delivery.
-Currently, Integrated Project Delivery ("IPD") and Alliancing ("Alliance") procurement models and forms of contracts are under significant review and are beginning to be used by owners in an attempt to further create greater cost and schedule certainty, reduce disputes, increase collaboration and better manage risks.
+Apart from the innovative PPP approach to contracting, government authorities are using other innovative approaches to project delivery.
+Currently, Integrated Project Delivery ("IPD") and Alliancing ("Alliance"), Progressive Design Build and Construction Management procurement models and forms of contracts are under significant review and are beginning to be used by owners in an attempt to further create greater cost and schedule certainty, reduce disputes, increase collaboration and better manage risks.
 The IPD model has its origin in the United States, while Alliance is a model used in the United Kingdom and Australia.
 These models are used to deliver projects from several million dollars to over a billion dollars and which vary in complexity, although the model is often used to deliver projects that must balance many competing interests and deal with complex issues and risks.
 Both models are similar in their approach and goals for project delivery.
 Five years ago, only one IPD or Alliance project was under way in Canada, while today Ontario, Alberta and Saskatchewan have completed or have underway at least 10 IPD projects and one Alliance project.
 The models are now in use by federal, provincial and municipal authorities.
-British Columbia has recently announced that the new Cowichan District Hospital Redevelopment Project will be procured and delivered using the Alliance model.
+British Columbia has announced that the new Cowichan District Hospital Redevelopment Project will be procured and delivered using the Alliance model.